 The Student Senate represents the student body of Trinity Valley Community College.
 The Student Senate shall act as the governing agency of the student body for the purpose of formulating policy pertaining to the student personnel of the college.
 It is also the purpose of the Student Senate to assist and advise in the planning and administration of the Activity Program and for the purpose of promoting student participation, morale, and welfare on the college campus.

-The President, Vice President, Secretary, and Parliamentarian are elected in the spring semester prior to taking office in the fall.
-The Student Senate is an organization made up by students who want to participate.
+The president, vice president, secretary, and parliamentarian are elected in the spring semester prior to taking office in the fall.
+The Student Senate is an organization made up of students.
 Meetings are open to all students.